coder/coder/docs/admin/templates/extending-templates/parameters.md

 > --parameter "\"security_groups=[\"\"DevOps Security Group\"\",\"\"Backend Security Group\"\"]\""
 > ```
 >
-> You can use [this Go Playground link](https://go.dev/play/p/yvI9rdtS0ch) to
-> generate a correctly-quoted argument.
->
 > Alternatively, you can use `--rich-parameter-file` to work around the above
 > issues.
 This allows you to specify parameters as YAML.
 An equivalent parameter
 > file for the above `--parameter` is provided below: